-As the Manual Data Labeling – aka Manual Data Annotation takes hours to annotate one dataset, the Auto Labeling technology now proposes a simpler, faster and more advanced way of processing data, through the use of AI itself.
+As the Manual Data Labeling – aka Manual Data Annotation takes hours to annotate one dataset, the Automated data labeling technology now proposes a simpler, faster and more advanced way of processing data, through the use of AI itself.

 How we normally handle dataset

 The most common and simplest approach to data labeling is, of course, a fully manual one.
 A human user is presented with a series of raw, unlabeled data (such as images or videos), and is tasked with labeling it according to a set of rules.